Hey Friends! I’m back today to share another tutorial for the recently completed –>> “Coastal Farmhouse Laundry“.

 This is what I narrowed it down to…..

-I just could not decide what to do with this top.
+I just could not decide what to do with this with our DIY wood countertop.

 That flooring was the main attraction and everything just looked wrong next to it.